dsaulsb1/Fraud-Project/README.md

 To overcome these limitations, organizations are beginning to utilize machine learning and data science to build fraud detection systems.
 Given the size of available data, computational resources, and powerful machine learning algorithm available today, data science and machine learning processes will be able to find patterns in data and detect frauds easily.

+The Dataset

 The goal of this Credit Card Fraud Detection project is to classify a transaction as valid or fraudulent in a large dataset.
 Since we are dealing with discrete values, this is a binary classification problem, and we would employ the use of a supervised machine learning algorithm.
 The dataset used contains transactions made by credit cards in September 2013 by European cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced; the positive class (frauds) account for 0.172% of all transactions.
 The dataset contains only numerical input variables which are the result of a PCA transformation which was done to deidentify and anonymize the dataset for confidentiality issues.
 Features V1, V2, ...
-V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are ‘Time’ and ‘Amount’.
+V28 are the extracted features obtained with PCA, the only features which have not been transformed with PCA are ‘Time’ and ‘Amount’.
 Feature ‘Time’ contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature ‘Amount' is the transaction Amount.
 Feature 'Class' is the response variable, and it takes value 1 in case of fraud and 0 otherwise.

+Initial Approach

 The is an imbalanced dataset.
 The imbalance between classes is compensated using oversampling and under sampling.
 The logistic regression, random forest, support vector machine, k-means are used within a cross-validation framework.
 Lastly, recall and accuracy are considered as metrics while choosing the best classifier.